 Relocatable modular classrooms are quick to install and can be built to pretty much any size needed.
 To clarify further, we are not just talking single-wide and double-wide classrooms.
 Modular buildings can provide entire temporary stand-alone school building space, including restrooms, cafeteria, locker rooms, laboratories, library, administrative offices, and many other essential school building areas.
 From the outside, temporary modular buildings are identifiable as such, but when inside most people are amazed at how much it functions and feels just like a typical building.
 Sometimes exceeding 30,000 square feet, a modular school building can be installed right on a school campus during the summer months and leased for the time they are needed.
 Once the building is no longer necessary it is removed from the school, and you would never know it was there.

 Unfortunately, overcrowded and aging school buildings are putting pressure on school infrastructure and negatively impacting student learning, which means something must be done.
 A temporary modular solution may be just what your school needs until a permanent solution can be developed and decided upon.

-If you are facing school building issues like these and want to explore temporary school building solution, Vanguard Modular employs industry leading experts who see first-hand the balancing act that school leaders are facing daily.
-Our goal is to help you find the best solution to your school’s challenge, and provide the information you need to determine if leasing a temporary modular classroom building would make sense.
+If you are facing school building issues like these and want to explore temporary school building solutions, Vanguard Modular employs industry-leading experts who see first-hand the balancing act that school leaders are facing daily.
+Our goal is to help you find the best solution to your school’s challenge and provide the information you need to determine if leasing a temporary modular classroom building would make sense.